n3h3m/kirubai/content/2014-06-24-Is-it-good-for-the-man-to-be-alone.md

 ##Conclusion
 I am not coming to promote whether marriage is good or bad.
 The point I am bringing is the understanding that Genesis 2:18 has nothing to with marriage.
 It has different context and different meaning than we have normally understood and preached today.

-NIV's the phrase "It is not good **for the man** to be alone" is not found in original text.
-Here is the interlinear passage I have attached
+NIV's the phrase "It is not good **for the man** to be alone" is not found in original text, interlinear passage has been attached here

 [http://biblehub.com/interlinear/genesis/2-18.htm][1]